Shade Ports for the Garden Route

 Can I get a shade port and shade net structures combined?

 Absolutely.
-Many Garden Route properties use a shade net structure over the driveway and a shade net structures over the pool or entertainment area.
+Many Garden Route properties use a shade net structure over the driveway and a shade net structure over the pool or entertainment area.
 We design both to work together visually and structurally.
+Also need indoor blinds for the house?
+Try our quick quiz to find the right blinds for each room.